kevsilva/StrainFLAIR/README.md

 ### Usage

 `StrainFLAIR.sh` is a pipeline combining the indexation and query steps.
-Mapping is to be done separately.
+Mapping has to be done separately.

 ```
 Usage: ./StrainFLAIR.sh [index/query]